-Gilbert Stephens provides comprehensive legal advice on the management of the finances of those suffering from mental incapacity, either through old age or other mentally debilitating illnesses.
+Gilbert Stephens provides comprehensive legal advice about the management of the finances of those experiencing mental incapacity, either through old age or other mentally debilitating illnesses.
 We can advise those:

-- Help those who need to take on the finances of an incapacitated relative, whether under a Power of Attorney or a Receivership, which can include advice on applications to the Court of Protection, for example, to approve a new Will or tax planning scheme for them.
+- Help those who need to take on the finances of an incapacitated relative, (whether under a Power of Attorney or a Receivership), which can include advice on applications to the Court of Protection, (for example, to approve a new Will or tax planning scheme).

 Why choose us?

-The use of trusts to provide for relatives who have mental health difficulties is a regular part of our practice and of which our team has a wealth of experience.
-Trusts can be set up to start during our client’s lifetime or to come into effect under their Will.
+The use of trusts to provide for relatives who have mental health difficulties is a regular part of our practice, and is an area in which our team has a wealth of experience.
+Trusts can be set up to start during our client’s lifetime, or to come into effect under their Will.
 Often a trust will ensure that a gift can be made without risk that the recipient will lose means-tested benefits.